Skip to main content

 • Easy to reason about how the Salto ID was generated—just look at your Salto configuration.

-• You can tell Salto to treat 2 different records as one by making sure the field values that make up the ID match.
+• You can tell Salto to treat two different records as one by making sure the field values that make up the ID match.

 Cons